Herman Rijkaard

 Herman Harry Rijkaard (12 September 1935 – 30 September 2010) was a Surinamese footballer who played as a forward for Robinhood in the SVB Hoofdklasse, Blauw-Wit in the Dutch Eredivisie, and for Stormvogels in the Eerste Divisie.

-He is the father of former Dutch international player and Barcelona manager Frank Rijkaard.
+He is the father of former Dutch international player and manager Frank Rijkaard.

 Career

 Early career

 Born in Surinam, Rijkaard began his football career on the Mr. Bronsplein sport terrein in Paramaribo, before he was picked up by one of the local clubs, joining the youth ranks of V.V.
 Ajax playing with the likes of Erwin Sparendam and Charley Marbach, before being recruited to the ranks of Robinhood.

 Robinhood

 Having played in the youth ranks of Robinhood, Rijkaard progressed to the Surinamese Hoofdklasse.
 As an attacker with a strong right foot, he helped Robinhood to national titles in 1955 and 1956.
 While making a living as a bookkeeper for a company called Kersten & Co., word started spreading in Suriname about a fully professional league being established in the Netherlands.
 Rijkaard soon relocated, joining Blauw-Wit from Amsterdam, the crosstown rivals of Ajax at the time.